A Beginners Guide to Lead Gen.

-It should be noted that strong verbs in your headlines will not increase your leads by 200% all by themselves.
-But, they can add meaning, conviction and clarity to your headline, so that your readers and potential customers will relate to your message.
+It should be noted that strong verbs in your headlines will not increase your leads by 200% by themselves.
+But, they can add meaning, conviction, and clarity to your headline; so that your readers and potential customers relate to your message.

-In addition to using strong verbs in your headlines, you also have to focus on length.
+In addition to using strong verbs in your headlines, you must also focus on length.
 Headlines that are too long tend to be easily forgotten or ignored.
-It’ll improve your writing and evoke curiosity in your readers.

-Having strong verbs in your landing page headline, blog post headlines, and more will increase your conversions, especially when you test them out.
+Having strong verbs in your landing page headlines, blog post headlines, and more will increase your conversions, especially when you test them out.

-Using tools like VWO software or hotjar to see how exactly your website visitors are responding on your website and if your headline is helping or hurting your conversions.
+Using tools like VWO software or Hotjar to see how exactly your target audience is responding to your website and if your headline is helping or hurting your conversions.

-One case study shared by VWO actually showed where they decided to test four different headlines on one of their website’s page.
+One case study shared by VWO where they decided to split test four different headlines on one of their pages yielded some interesting results.

 They split test the following headlines: